ChangHChen/run_python_local/README.md

 ## Automatic Dependency Installation

 This server automatically detects and installs missing Python packages when they are imported in your code.
+For each execution, it:

+1. Creates a fresh virtual environment
+2. Runs your code in this isolated environment
+3. Detects any missing dependencies (like pandas, matplotlib, etc.)
+4. Installs them directly in the virtual environment
+5. Reruns your code with the dependencies available
+6. Cleans up the virtual environment when finished

 For example:

 ```python
 import pandas as pd  # pandas will be automatically installed if missing